 The “Pennington Folk Music Festival” text is not even enlarged or highlighted – it does not stand out in the least.
 When you advertise something on a flyer, you want people to understand what you are promoting at first glance – at least the word “Hamfest” is highlighted.

 This is just a poorly designed flyer.
-The choice of colors is horrible – the bright red and yellow are hard on the eyes, and they do not go well with the blue and green.
+The choice of colors is horrible.
+The bright red and yellow are hard on the eyes and do not go well with the blue and green.